TheProtaganist/Whitehole-Geo/README.md

 **Whitehole Geo** is an enhanced level editor for *Super Mario Galaxy* and *Super Mario Galaxy 2* with revolutionary **AI-powered editing capabilities**.

+> 🙏 **Built upon [Whitehole-Neo](https://github.com/SMGCommunity/Whitehole-Neo)** by the SMG Community - Enhanced with AI Commands and modern features.

 ## ✨ What's New in This Version

 ### 🤖 AI Commands (NEW!)